digitalaidseattle/plymouth-housing/docs/designs/login-design.md

 - A sign-in page redirecting to Azure OAuth for authentication.
 - Role-based redirection:  admins are directed to the dashboard, while volunteers are directed to a name selection page before entering their 4-digit PIN.
 - A volunteer name page where volunteers select their name and enter a 4-digit PIN for sign-in.
-- A mechanism to retrieve forgotten PINs via email.
+- A mechanism to retrieve forgotten PINs by calling Admin.
 - A database schema supporting volunteer sign-ins.

 The functionalities of the admin dashboard, volunteer dashboard, setting user activation status, and enrolling or deleting users are outside the scope of this document.